What is 4-axis and 5-axis CNC machining?

 5-axis machining in which the cutting tool can always be kept perpendicular to the part is called continuous or simultaneous 5-axis machining.
 This process can provide a superior surface finish, and allows access to hard-to-reach areas, but is slower than 3+2-axis machining.

 Benefits of 4-axis and 5-axis CNC machining

-5-axis CNC machining provides numerous benefits, including increased accuracy, a reduced setup time and the potential for more complex parts.
+5-axis CNC machining provides numerous benefits, including increased accuracy, reduced setup time and the potential for more complex parts.

-Other specific advantages depend on the type of machine configuration — whether it a trunnion or swivel head CNC machine, or something else altogether — and whether the machine utilizes 3+2-axis or continuous 5-axis.
+Other specific advantages depending on the type of machine configuration — whether it a trunnion or swivel head CNC machine, or something else altogether — and whether the machine utilizes 3+2-axis or continuous 5-axis.